Edragon/edragon.github.io/Board-dat/NWI/NWI1100-dat/NWI1100-dat.md

 ## version check

 - Please make sure to use original version, otherwise the pin mapping and quality is not the same
+- otherwise you may have problem to use it other stackable boards, like [[IDD1016-dat]]

 ![](2024-10-24-14-49-07.png)